 Riefenstahl’s 1973 book, Die Nuba (The Last of the Nuba) (and its 1976 follow-up, Die Nuba von Kau (The People of Kau)), was the result of her nearly two decades spent in central Sudan living amongst the Nuba people.
 Die Nuba begins with the chronicling of how Riefenstahl came to study the Mesakin Nuba of the Kordofan region in the central part of what is now North Sudan.
 It is hard to describe it as anything other than the expected dramatics of a white western woman’s Ernest Hemingway-inspired maiden voyage to a seductive Africa.
 By the time she arrives in Khartoum, as is written in the third person-narrated introduction, “she was already beginning to feel the magic that the Dark Continent had for her,” one clouded by the “apocalyptic element” accompanying her intention to make a film about the Arab slave trade in eastern Africa.
 The “dramatic baptism” of a car accident during her very first trip to the region intensified “her obsession to become part of Africa.”
-She had discovered a photograph by a British photographer, George Rodger, which inspired her to train her attention on the Nuba peoples.“That photograph persecuted me,” she writes.
+She had discovered a photograph and videographer by a British photographer, George Rodger, which inspired her to train her attention on the Nuba peoples.“That photograph persecuted me,” she writes.
 She learned all she could about the Nuba, and thus endeavored to be one of the very few Europeans to ever visit their native lands (and the first white woman to be granted special permission by the Sudanese government).
 “Her task would be to find the Nuba and to make a pictorial record of these people that would be the work of art their beauty and magnificence demanded,” and what resulted was two photographic collections of a “pictorial and factual record, which, in its devotion to the physical magnificence and primal innocence of her adopted people, will perhaps remain unique among the annals of the continent once called Dark.”

 The remaining book is a less artistic and more nakedly and intrusively anthropologically illustrated and written rendering of everyday Nuba life.
 She describes their customs in painstaking detail, painting a careful portrait of their adornments and body modifications—the “[notorious] nudity” that defied and embarrassed the Muslim Sudanese government (a continuation of white western obsession with the Black phallus?), harvest and planting practices, and the cultural centrality of wrestling.
 Riefenstahl was a notorious perfectionist in her filmmaking and cinematographic habits, a relationship to visual practice that translated into her photographic work—her propaganda works are canonical in the western study of political/politicized filmmaking.
 The Nuba seemingly could not be further from the propagandist displays of Nazi Aryan splendor from which she tried desperately to self-dissociate after World War II, but her work nevertheless resembled a purely colonial documentation.
 Her obsessive curiosity did not manifest as a break from the racializing gazes plaguing the continent or the love she claimed to have for these indigenous peoples, but rather an aestheticized continuation of the tradition.